+This connection between context and concept is central to RME, as it allows learners to engage in informal activities that lead to the discovery or construction of mathematical ideas.
 The use of context in RME is used by learners in informal activities to find or construct informal mathematical concepts, then learners connect informal mathematical concepts with formal mathematics (Lisnani & Asmaruddin, 2018).
 Based on this, RME is a mathematics learning approach that involves learners directly in the learning process.
 Learners are directly involved in the discovery and construction of informal mathematical concepts through experimental activities by utilizing something learners already know.
 In addition, learners are also directly involved in formal mathematical discoveries which are obtained by associating experimental results with mathematical concepts so that they can bridge learners to find mathematical concepts (definitions, steps, or formulas).
 Through these activities, learners are trained to improve their mathematical reasoning abilities.

-Statistics is one of the mathematical learning topics studied in class VIII of junior high school, which focuses on enhancing students' mathematical thinking abilities.
+Statistics is one of the mathematical learning topics studied in class VIII of junior high school, which focuses on enhancing students' mathematical reasoning abilities.
 The statistical concepts taught at this level are data analysis techniques, determining the mean, mode, median, and distribution of data.
 In this regard, the application of RME utilizing learning trajectories with the traditional congklak game context is very suitable for achieving the expected competencies.
 This can be explained through the five characteristics of RME.
-First, the use of the traditional congklak game context in learning statistics.
-This context was chosen because it can be used to visualize concepts in statistics.
-Data in statistics can be visualized using congklak seeds, and lots of data can be visualized with lots of congkak holes.